-Over time the special character of the historic buildings within the New Forest is being irretrievably lost by the use of inappropriate materials and methods of repair.
+The special character of historic buildings within the New Forest can be irretrievably lost when inappropriate materials and methods of repair are used.

 To help conserve and enhance the distinctiveness of New Forest settlements, the NPA has run subsidised courses for architects, surveyors, structural engineers, builders and homeowners.

 To date, 347 local building professionals and homeowners have attended a range of courses, helping raise awareness and encourage sensitive repair and management.

 People have learned about the importance of local traditional building materials, techniques and sympathetic repair methods.
 Topics have included cob buildings, historic masonry, historic timber-framed structures and roof coverings, such as thatch, lime renders, mortars and plasters, as well as historic joinery and metalwork.